dim-gggl/GUDLFT/README.md

 ## Features

-What the application does:
+> _What does **GUDLFT** do ?_

+- Displays a list of registered clubs with their points.
-- Easy access connection to the app via e-mail address.
+- Is accessible via an e-mail address.
-- A view of upcoming competitions.
-- A platform to reserve places according to the number of points available.
+- Allows to reserve places according to:
-- A real-time display of remaining points by club.
+  - the number of points the club has.
+  - the number of places available.
+- Is covered by unit and functional tests.
-- Data management via two JSON files: `clubs.json` and `competitions.json`.
+- Data management via two JSON files:
+  - `clubs.json`
+  - `competitions.json`

 ---